 Director, Surrey Cancer Research Institute, Director of the University of Surrey Cancer Research.

-Wendy Hobby is a Research Support Assistant who for the past 6 years has been providing admin support to Professor Pandha and the Oncology team at the University of Surrey and is now doing the same within her role supporting the Surrey Cancer Research Institute.
+Support Assistant, Wendy is a Research Support Assistant who for the past 6 years has been providing admin support to Professor Pandha and the Oncology team at the University of Surrey and is now doing the same within her role supporting the Surrey Cancer Research Institute.
 Having started her career within government veterinary laboratories as an assistant scientific officer she progressed to become a highly experienced PA, she has spent the last 32 years working within the Medical Sector.

 A Unified approach to cancer research.